vijilAI/docs/source/dome/config.md

 ## Configuring Dome via a Dictionary

 At a high level, Dome comprises of an input guardrail and an output guardrail.
 Each guardrail comprises of guards, which in turn are made up of multiple detection methods.
-Guards can be one of four types - `security`, `moderation`, `privacy`, and `integrity` (experimental and still under development).
+Guards can be one of four types - `security`, `moderation`, `privacy`, and `integrity` (`integrity` is experimental and still under development).

 To configure Dome via a dictionary, all you need to do is specify the `input-guards` and `output-guards` fields with a list of guards, and then specify the configuration of each guard by providing a `type` and a list of methods you would like to use for that guard.
 For example, the configuration below has one guard at the input level called `prompt-injection` and another at the output level called `output-toxicity`. `prompt-injection` has two methods, a Deberta-based model as well as a prompt-engineering based one, while `output-toxicity` uses LLamaguard.